13 Anti-Aging Supplements Doctors Trust the Most

 Brain health: NOW Foods Phosphatidyl Serine

-“Phosphatidylserine contains amino acids and fatty acids,” says Warren Willey, DO, a doctor of osteopathic medicine in Pocatello, ID.
+“Phosphatidylserine contains amino acids and fatty acids,” says Warren Willey, DO, a doctor of osteopathic medicine in Pocatello, Idaho.
 “It helps build and protect cell membranes and is of particular importance in the brain.
 It has been shown to slow the rate of cognitive decline, help battle depression, and may even improve athletic performance.
 I have had great luck in my practice with it with men and women who are stressed to the hilt and having a hard time sleeping.”

 Gut health: Nordic Naturals Nordic Flora Probiotic Comfort

 Maintaining a healthy gut and immune system are important for any stage of life, and you may want to add a probiotic to your anti-aging supplements list.
 “I recommend a probiotic for immune function and gut health,” says Lisa R. Young, PhD, RDN, an adjunct professor of nutrition at New York University and author of Finally Full, Finally Slim.
 “We know that healthy bacteria in the gut is so important for immune function and overall health.”
-Find out the 13 nutrients even nutritionists don’t get enough of.
+Find out which nutrients even nutritionists don’t get enough of.

 Bone health: Life Extension Vitamin D

-“Here in the rainy Pacific Northwest, I find myself counseling patients about vitamin D almost daily,” says Brady McNulty, PharmD, a geriatric pharmacist in Roseburg, OR.
+“Here in the rainy Pacific Northwest, I find myself counseling patients about vitamin D almost daily,” says Brady McNulty, PharmD, a geriatric pharmacist in Roseburg, Oregon.
 “It plays a role in allowing for the absorption of calcium, thereby making stronger, healthier bones to support you through the years.
 It also blocks the release of parathyroid hormone, which reduces the re-absorption of existing bone tissue.
 There is some data indicating it can help reduce the frequency and severity of falls.
 Before taking vitamin D, someone should first talk to their doctor and see if they would benefit.”
 See the silent signs you aren’t getting enough vitamins.

 Sleep: OMG!
 Nutrition Magnesium Bisglysinate Chelate

 “Magnesium has been shown to decrease palpitations and slow the heart rate, but magnesium absorption decreases as we age,” says Suzanne Steinbaum, DO, director of women’s cardiovascular prevention, health, and wellness at Mount Sinai Heart in New York City and an advisory board member for OMG!
 Nutrition.
 “For so many of my women patients who have trouble falling asleep at night, magnesium has been effective in calming their hearts and enabling them to get sleep.
 Stress and inadequate sleep can age you, and getting a good night’s sleep is essential.
 Finding an absorbable form magnesium is important and can truly help you recharge.”
-Check out the 14 magnesium benefits that could save your life.
+Check out these magnesium benefits that could save your life.